lgblaumeiser/ProjectTimeManager2.Service/README.md

 # ProjectTimeManager2.Service
-The independent business logic as services of the Project Time Manager 2
+The technology independent business logic of the Project Time Manager 2

+Project Time Manager is a new implementation of the Project Time Manager with Kotlin.

+Copyright 2020 by Lars Geyer-Blaumeiser

+Licensed under MIT license

+SPDX-License-Identifier: MIT